 I grew up in New York and moved to Israel last year immediately following my wedding.
 I knew right away that our problem with having intercourse would not go away by itself.
 I asked some friends of mine who were much more experienced and one of them found the Women’s Therapy Center on the web.
-During the past year I corresponded with Ditza and Ross by e-mail to discuss my condition and what we could do about it.
-They said that I would need to come to New York for short period of time for treatment.
+During the past year, I corresponded with Ditza and Ross by e-mail to discuss my condition and what we could do about it.
+They said that I would need to come to New York for a short period of time for treatment.

 I didn’t really want to go.
 First of all, I had a new job that I couldn’t pick and leave so easily.
 Airfare is expensive and we didn’t want to spend time and money on a treatment that we knew little about.
 We figured that we would try to fix our problem by seeing the very best talent in Israel.

-Well 5 gynecologists and 1 sex therapist later my husband and I decided to stop putting off this trip that we had to make.
-All of these so called professionals prescribed different treatments ranging from drinking wine, a vaginal “stretching” procedure, a Hymenectomy, Escracain jelly to numb the vagina, sex therapy, etc, etc. Only Ditza and Ross seemed to make sense – so we finally bought tickets and went to New York for 2 weeks.
+Well, 5 gynecologists and 1 sex therapist later my husband and I decided to stop putting off this trip that we had to make.
+All of these so-called professionals prescribed different treatments ranging from drinking wine, a vaginal “stretching” procedure, a Hymenectomy, Escracain jelly to numb the vagina, sex therapy, etc, etc. Only Ditza and Ross seemed to make sense – so we finally bought tickets and went to New York for 2 weeks.

 Despite everything, Ditza and Ross got us through it.
 After only 16 hours of therapy, all those years of fear and misery were a thing of the past.
 Even after the first day, Ditza was able to get her finger inside – showing me that I was indeed “normal”.
 I never would have believed that this was possible.
 Each day, we worked our way through various exercises until I was able to achieve my goal.

 It wasn’t easy at all but it was short and now it’s over.
-I am so relieved to be free from this burden that I’ve been carrying since I was teenager.
+I am so relieved to be free from this burden that I’ve been carrying since I was a teenager.
 Ditza and Ross really know vaginismus and I am so grateful to them for helping me overcome my fear.

 My only regret is not coming to New York when I first heard about the Women’s Therapy Center a year ago.
-I could have lived without those horrifying gynecologist and sex therapy appointments, not to mention the difficulties we faced as a newly married couple trying to deal with this problem.
+I could have lived without those horrifying gynecologists and sex therapy appointments, not to mention the difficulties we faced as a newly married couple trying to deal with this problem.

 My advice to any woman with vaginismus: Take care of it now.
 There is no need to live with this.
 I am the biggest wimp in the world and I came out alive and well.
 If I can do it so can you!
 I promise.
 Even if it means taking a trip from out of town for 2-3 weeks – it’s well worth it!